 Every tea is different, right?
-White tea, black tea, oolong, and green tea all come from different plants, right?
+White tea, green tea, oolong, black tea, and pu-erh all come from different plants, right?
 There’s no possible way they could all come from the same plant, right?
 Wrong.
 Camellia sinensis.
 Though it sounds like a mythical, all-knowing tree, it’s actually just a waist-high shrub, but it’s responsible for many of the teas you know and love.
 Did someone say Assam?

 There are two varieties of the plant: camellia sinensis sinensis, first discovered in China; and camellia sinensis assamica, which is native to India.
 Camellia sinensis sinensis is a cold-tolerant plant that produces small leaves that are plucked and oxidized to varying degrees to create white tea, oolong, and green tea.
 Sinensis assamica leaves are much larger and prefer the company of warmer climates and plentiful rain.
 When oxidized, sinensis assamica leaves make some bold black teas.

 But the camellia rollercoaster doesn’t stop there.
-Get ready for a few loop-de-loops, dear reader.
+Get ready for a few loop-de-loops.

 On the surface, all tea leaves sound the same, but there’s one key difference: air.
 Specifically, oxidization, which is the process by which incremental amounts of oxygen are absorbed by the leaves, changing their flavor.
 Heat is then applied to the leaves to stop oxidization.

 White teas, which are unoxidized, are typically low in caffeine content and feature delicate, floral notes.
-Our Organic White Peony, White Champagne Raspberry, White Mimosa, and Açaí White are all smooth and brew soft colored as an early-morning sun.
+Teas like our White Peony and Pomegranate White are smooth and brew soft-colored as an early-morning sun.
 White teas are best steeped at between 160°F and 170°F for 3 minutes, which is considerably cooler and shorter than heartier teas like Assam TGFOP are steeped.
 Because the flavor of white tea is already very delicate, adding cream, milk, or sugar isn’t advisable, as they would likely just make your cup taste like milky, sugary water.

 White tea is composed of fresh, young tea leaves and buds.
-This tea requires special harvesting within the early spring months, when the weather is most favorable.
-White tea is considered the “champagne of teas” for a few reasons.
-The liquor brews a light, golden tone and, similar to champagne grapes, can only be classified as white tea if it is sourced from China’s Fujian province.
+This tea requires special harvesting within the early spring months when the weather is most favorable.
+White tea is considered the “champagne of teas.”
 These teas have lower caffeine levels and have a sweet, mild flavor.

 Oolong brews best between 170°F and 185°F for 4 minutes.
 Avoid adding any sweeteners or cream to your perfectly complex oolong.
-Fun fact: oolong leaves can be steeped several times!
-Funner fact: the flavors evolve with each steeping, meaning that no two cups will be exactly alike!
-Wowza!
+Fun fact: oolong leaves can be steeped several times and the flavors evolve with each steeping, meaning that no two cups will be exactly alike!

-Lastly, we have black tea, the most oxidized, crushed, and withered of the bunch.
+And then we have black tea, seemingly the most oxidized, crushed, and withered of the bunch.
 Black tea, aptly named for its richly dark leaves, is oxidized to the max.
-The black tea oxidation process involves withering, rolling, cutting, and drying the leaves, which turns them black, but it brews a lovely rose gold-colored liquor.
+The black tea oxidation process involves withering, rolling, cutting, and drying the leaves, which turns them black, but it brews a lovely rose-gold-colored liquor.
 Black tea is high in caffeine content and has bold flavor.
-Just as the camellia sinensis assamica plant stands up to intense heat, the flavor of black tea shines through cream and sugar, but can also obviously be drank straight.
+Just as the camellia sinensis assamica plant stands up to intense heat, the flavor of black tea shines through cream and sugar but can also obviously be drank straight.
 Our Earl Grey de la Crème plays well with lemon, too.